-Boulder County experiences an average of 100 fire starts per year.
+Boulder County has a recorded history of forest fires dating back to June 29, 1916 when 1,000 acres burned around Bear Mountain.4 Boulder County experiences an average of 100 fire starts per year.
 Over the past 20 years the county has seen a number of major wildland fires, and until 2001, held the Colorado record for structural losses from wildland fires.
-This was due largely to the 1989 Black Tiger fire, which claimed 44 homes.
-The 1990 Old Stage fire, which destroyed 10 homes, burned within portions of the BRFPD.
+This was due largely to the 1989 Black Tiger Fire, which claimed 44 homes.